Granitosaurus/parsel-cli/recipes.md

 3619
 ```

+## Using --browser/--browser-headless

+Parsel-cli allows using of browser client as a rendering backend.
+With these commands, parsel-cli instead of sending classic http requests, will fire up a real browser and go to the provided url and render it.

+Generally, this feature would be used for websites that cannot work without javascript.
+TODO

 ## Using --re capture groups

 One of the most powerful processors is the `--re` processor that can either filter out or capture elements by pattern.